Which Social Media Platform is Best for Business?

-Let’s explore some of the best ways businesses can interest and engagement through social media platforms.
+Let’s explore some of the best ways businesses can grow their interest and engagement through social media platforms.

-The biggest player in online social media is Facebook.
+The biggest player in online social media is still Facebook.
 Launched in February 2004 for college students, Facebook has come a long way.
-Now with an estimated 2 billion active users, it is ranked as the number 3 website in the entire world (only behind Google and Youtube).
+Now with an estimated 2 billion active users, it is ranked as the number 4 website in the entire world.
+The average time spent on Facebook in 2020 is 58 minutes per day.

-Free traffic on Facebook is more of a challenge to get today, as the platform is highly geared towards the paid advertisers.
+Because of the massive volume of people and content on Facebook, free traffic on Facebook is more of a challenge to get today.
+The reality is that the platform is highly geared towards paid advertisers.
 However, if you create posts that are of value and interest to your audience, it can still be effective.

 LinkedIn also has additional paid features, such as promoted posts, and Premium accounts which allow users to connect with people directly through private email.